Upgrade if installed, otherwise install fresh

 browser-act network offline off # Restore network connection for current tab

-browser-act dialog status # Check if a dialog is currently open
+browser-act dialog status # Check for pending dialog

-browser-act dialog accept "some text" # Accept with text input (for prompt dialogs)
+browser-act dialog accept "my input" # Accept with prompt text

 browser-act --session site-a browser open <browser_id_a> https://site-a.com